TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Add-JCCommandTarget.md

 ## PARAMETERS

 ### -CommandID
 The id value of the JumpCloud command.
-Use the command 'Get-JCCommand | Select-Object _id, name' to find the "_id" value for all the JumpCloud commands in your tenant.
+Use the command "Get-JCCommand | Select-Object _id, name" to find the "_id" value for all the JumpCloud commands in your tenant.

 ```yaml
 Type: String